bbipp/CS3/README.md

 - README

 Materials:
+- CODE
+-- Code used to generate original findings
-- Data
+- DATA
 -- All data used for the original project
-- Code
--- Code used to generate original findings
 - Both supplementary readings